sivaram-R/Experiment--02-Implementation-of-combinational-logic-/README.md

 6.Give the respective inputs for timing diagram and obtain the results
 ## Program:
-/*
-Program to implement the given logic function and to verify its operations in quartus using Verilog programming.\br Developed by: sivaram R
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

+Developed by: sivaram R
 RegisterNumber:  212222100050
-/*
 ```
 F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’D